 Example Winter Share (December): 5 pounds carrots, 1 pound turnips, 1/5 pounds celeriac, 1 pound beets, 2 pounds potatoes, 4 pounds sweet potatoes, 7 pounds winter squash, 2 pounds onions, 3 ears popcorn, 2 bulbs garlic, 2 heads lettuce, 3 bags of salad greens (mix variety: arugula, mustard greens, pea tendrils)

 Our Growing Practices

 Your farmers have only worked on farms that follow organic standards.
 Although we are not certified, we use crop production methods that build soil health, like composting, reduced tillage and cover cropping.
-We never use chemical pesticides, herbicides or fungicides and even avoid the use of Organically approved chemicals.
+We never use chemical pesticides, herbicides or fungicides and even avoid the use of Organically approved sprays whenever possible.
 Instead we rely on methods to prevent pest and disease infestation such as: crop rotation, pest exclusion, using culturally appropriate planting dates and varieties, growing healthy crops with resistance, appropriate plant spacing, multiple successions of crops, and, on occasion, hand picking of pests.

 We live on this produce.
 We eat it, we feed our families and friends, and we only want the best for them, for ourselves, and for you.
 We are always happy to talk to you about our growing practices.